Can you save money by not ordering a building survey?

 - Level Three – RICS Building Survey

-Historically known as the ‘full structural survey’, this is the highest visual assessment you can get for a property and provides an in-depth analysis of the property’s condition and advice on defects, repairs and maintenance options.
+Historically known as the ‘full structural survey’, this is the highest visual assessment you can get for a property and provides an in-depth analysis of the property’s condition and advice on defects, repairs, and maintenance options.
 It is perfectly suited for London Victorian or Georgian properties, cottages or any property that has had a number of extensions.

 It’s also a good idea to get a boundary survey completed if the property comes with land, or if the land ownership is under dispute.
 Even if a certain parcel of land is attached to the property, a survey may show the land is not actually included within the property boundary.
 This is important when it comes to your responsibilities for maintaining the property.
 If boundary surveyors find a dangerous wall across the road is actually built on land that comes with the property, for example, you will be responsible for its repair.